Import EDMs

 The Get storage bucket path and credentials enables client applications to identify the BAK or MDF files to be uploaded, fetch the path to an Amazon S3 storage bucket, and acquire the temporary security credentials that it will use to upload the specified database artifacts to the storage bucket.

 The operation supports the uploading of up to 50 database artifacts in a single request.
-The maximum allowable size of uploaded files is 100 GB.

 Three query parameters are required: filename, dbtype, and fileextension.